Flasix67/twrp_device_xiaomi_fire/README.md

-# OFRP Device Tree for Xiaomi Redmi 12
+# TWRP Device Tree for Xiaomi Redmi 12

 The Xiaomi Redmi 12 (codenamed _"fire"_) is an entry-level smartphone from Xiaomi.